Tarang74/PrettyPrint/README.md

 If you use a small `nodeLabelWidth`, you may want to enable the `overflow` flag to allow some node labels to overflow any unoccupied whitespace to the right of the node.

+The `optimise` parameter reduces the overall width of a tree.
+This is particularly useful when printing deep sparse trees that do not need to be spaced uniformally.

 ## Examples